 There’s often a buzz about manual pinning strategies.
 That suggest it can bring in more, better traffic faster and for free.
 Whilst I don’t deny whether this is true or not.
 I can only imagine this being a strategy that would work best in the short term.
 Eventually, you’ll want to move on to something more sustainable.

-Would you really want to manually pin every day for the entire lifespan of your blog or marketing project?
+Would you really want to manually pin *every single day* for the entire lifespan of your blog or marketing project?
 Even if you plan to do it for years?

 Would I Recommend the Tailwind Pinterest App?